VuralColak/HTML-CSS-Project-1/README.md

 ## General Info

 This is a DCI end of chapter project.
+It is about 14 MB in size.

 ## Technologies